shivani-6283/sql-data-analytics-project/README.md

 This project focuses on performing **Exploratory Data Analysis (EDA) using SQL** on a prepared sales dataset from a bicycle manufacturing and sales business.

 The analysis uses data from the **Gold layer of the database**, where the data has already been cleaned, transformed, and structured for analysis.
-The focus of this project is **business exploration and and meaningful insight generation**.
+The focus of this project is **business exploration and meaningful insight generation**.

 The analysis explores **overall business performance, product performance, customer contributions, and sales trends over time** using SQL.